Dean, School of Global, Urban and Social Studies.

 - Editorial Board, Feminism & Psychology and Feminist Encounters: Studies in Culture & Politics

 - Routledge Book Series Editor, Transforming LGBTQ+ Lives (with Professor Kath Browne, UCD)

 - BSC (Hons) Psychology (University College London, 1997)

 - PhD, Being Transsexual: self, identity and embodied subjectivity (Middlesex University, 2001)

 - PG Cert, Teaching and Learning in Higher Education, (University of Brighton, 2003).

-- Johnson, K.,Reevey, P. (2017).
-Visual Approaches: Using and Interpreting Images In: The SAGE Handbook of Qualitative Research in Psychology, SAGE, London, United Kingdom
+- Johnson, K. (2022).
+Designing Qualitative Research for Working with Visual Data: Insights from Psychology In: The SAGE Handbook of Qualitative Research Design, SAGE Publications, London, United Kingdom

-- (RECETAS) Re-imagining Environments for Connection and Engagement: Testing Actions for Social Prescribing in Natural Spaces (Administered by: FUNDACION PRIVADA INSTITUTO DE SALUD GLOBAL BARCELONA (ISGLOBAL).
-Funded by: Horizon 2020 Research and Innovation Actions from (2021 to 2026)
+- (RECETAS) (EU) Re-imagining Environments for Connection and Engagement: Testing Actions for Social Prescribing in Natural Spaces (Administered by: FUNDACION PRIVADA INSTITUTO DE SALUD GLOBAL BARCELONA (ISGLOBAL).
+Funded by: Horizon Europe 2021 onwards Research and Innovation Actions from (2021 to 2026)